ikbenmacje/PoseTrackActor/README.md

 # GazeboOsc Mediapipe Python actors

-This repo contains Gazebosc Python actos you can run from Gazebosc to use Mediapipe functionlaity such as:
+This repo contains Gazebosc Python actors you can run from Gazebosc to use Mediapipe functionlaity such as:
 - pose tracking
 - face tracking